willhowes/makers_portfolio_and_notes/week_2.md

 Achieved by:
 * SRP (Single Responsibility Principal) - I understand that a class or method should only do one thing.
 * Encapsulation - I can explain that this is the breaking up the codes's objects and methods into classes
-* Private
+* Private -understood the basics of this concept.
+See take-aways and notes below.
  * OO Design patterns
-  * Polymorphism - understood the basics of this concept.
-See take-aways and notes below.
+  * Polymorphism - ditto
   * Inheritance - ditto
   * Delegation/Fowarding - ditto
-  * Dependancy injection
+  * Dependancy injection - ditto

 ### 5. Review another person's code and give them meaningful feedback
 Achieved by: